 One of the crucial factors to consider when designing your IVR is the type of business.
 For instance, an IVR for a bank will differ from a retail business.
 You’ll find that a bank’s IVR might be more comprehensive than a retail business’s IVR.
 The bank will have more menu options and may even have submenu options.

-As you can hear, when the customer calls the bank, they’re directed to a set of options that asks them to state or select what they’re calling about.
+When the customer calls the bank, they’re directed to a set of options that asks them to state or select what they’re calling about.
 The customer states that they need to speak to customer support.

 Once the call routes to the customer support department, the customer is prompted to enter their account number with their phone keypad.
 The IVR registers the account number, and then the IVR service brings up a submenu, prompting the customer to select another option.